Alternative headline: “Poorly Designed Card Trips Up Beatty and Dunaway at The Oscars.” Or “A Bad Process Beats Warren Beatty Every Time.”

 Here is the card that was supposed to have been read:

-As I tweeted, “Best Picture” is in very small text at the bottom of the card… not the best possible design.
 That's like putting a medication name in really small letters on a bottle… a bad idea that's prone to error.

 I'm jumping to solutions without fully understanding the current state process. but I think there's less risk of somebody accidentally reading “The Emmy goes to…” on this night.
-It should say “BEST PICTURE” in really big letters on the top of the card perhaps.
+It should say “BEST PICTURE” in really big letters on the top of the card, perhaps.

-I saw a good question about why this process isn't more electronic?
-Would that make it easier to “error proof” the process, or would that be prone to hacking?
+I saw a good question about why this process isn't more electronic.
+Would that make it easier to “error-proof” the process, or would that be prone to hacking?

 What do you think?
-I won't be able to update this post during the day Monday as more details come out, so feel free to post comments.
+I won't be able to update this post during the day on Monday as more details come out, so feel free to post comments.

 I wish I could be there at “the gemba” to help do proper root cause analysis and process improvement.
 I'd be happy to have The Academy hire me to help them with processes for 2018… :-)

 Watching again, I see the confusion on Beatty's face that was hard to pick up on real time (and I was only half watching).
-It was a but unfair to make Dunaway read the card, eh?
+It was a bit unfair to make Dunaway read the card, eh?

 Scroll down to read updates and more thoughts in the comments section.